 Chris Cudmore is the founder of Relative Digital Marketing.
 He is an experienced digital marketer and SEO expert who is committed to teaching the craft, as well as debunking bad practices that either don’t have an effect or can negatively affect search rankings and traffic.

-With over 150 audit points, this SEO template provides everything you need to be successful at auditing a website.
+With over 150 audit points, this SEO audit checklist provides everything you need to be successful at auditing a website.

 The template audits the following general areas: